lipkau/JiraPS/docs/en-US/commands/Add-JiraIssueWorklog.md

 ### -Comment

-Worklog item that should be added to JIRA
+Worklog item that Should be added to JIRA

 ```yaml
 Type: String